MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-auditing.md

 [!INCLUDE[prodshort](../developer/includes/prodshort.md)] includes a change log that lets you track all direct modifications that a user makes to data in the database.
 In addition, the change log always records changes to various system tables, which enables you to track changes to security sub-systems like users and permissions.

-Specifically, the change log tracks the following tables and fields:
+Some of the most important tables tracked include:

 - Table 2000000053 Access Control